Home » Maps & Cartography » 33 Map Elements to Include in Cartographic Design

 22. Ensure Standard Symbology is Used

 Symbology is the cartographic language that is communicated to the audience.
 It’s the graphic representation of real-world features on a map.
-We learn the map’s story through well-chosen symbology.
+We learn the map’s story through well-chosen map symbology.

 One of the main goals of cartography is to ensure individuals reviewing the map can understand its significance.
 You instantly lose the confidence of the map reader with inconsistent symbols.